NCIOCPL/r4r-content/resources/resource20.md

 ---
 id: 20
-title: Tools for Quantitative Analysis of PET Imaging
+title: Tools for Quantitative Analysis of Positron-Emission Tomography (PET) Imaging
 description: >
-    A collection of extensions for 3D Slicer to enable quantitative analysis of PET imaging data: image normalization, segmentation, and extraction of quantitative indices.
+    A collection of extensions for 3D Slicer to enable quantitative analysis of PET imaging data, including image normalization, segmentation, and extraction of quantitative indices.

 website: http://qin.iibi.uiowa.edu
 toolTypes: